fahmiw/techical-test-dealls/README.md

 ## Contributing

-Contributions to the Service Signin and Signup API are welcome.
+Contributions to the Service Login and Sign Up API are welcome.
 If you find a bug or have a suggestion for improvement, please create an issue or submit a pull request with your changes.

 Before contributing, please read the [Contribution Guidelines](CONTRIBUTING.md) for more information.